mautic/user-documentation/docs/configuration/settings.rst

 * **Name to send mail as** - The default name Emails come from.
 This is typically something like ``{YourCompany Marketing Team}`` or ``{YourCompany}``.

-* **Email address to send mail from** - The Email address for the name you’re sending mail from.
+* **Email address to send mail from** - The Email address for the name you're sending mail from.
 The address displays in the ``From:`` field when your Contacts receive your Emails.

 .. note::